Please ensure Javascript is enabled for purposes of website accessibility

 Pagination with ContinuationToken

-This request uses the continuation token from the previous page to request the next page of stored events:
+This request uses the continuation token from the previous page to request the next page of stored data points:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&count=2&continuationToken=2017-11-23T14:00:00Z